Why Do Motorcycle Lights Flash And Flicker?

 The best way for motorcyclists to do this is by installing a light modulator.
 This is a device installed directly into the electrical wiring of the headlight and the brake light.
 The modulator makes the headlight flash in a rhythmic pattern so oncoming traffic becomes more aware that they are about to pass a motorcycle.
 The motorcyclist has the option to turn this on or off on the modulator throughout the day.

-A modulator can also be installed in the electrical wiring of the brake lights.
-They don’t make the brake lights do a continuous flash, rather they make the brake lights flash around five times when the motorcyclist is braking.
+This devices doesn’t make the brake lights do a continuous flash, rather they make the brake lights flash around five times when the motorcyclist is braking.

 Motorcycle brake lights are much smaller compared to car brake lights, so it can sometimes be difficult for vehicles that are behind the motorcycle to see that the motorcycle brakes are being applied.
 The flashing will ensure the driver behind knows that the rider is slowing down.

-It’s also possible that the motorcycle has some sort of electrical issue that may cause any of the lights to flicker.
+It’s also possible that the motorcycle has some sort of electrical issue that may cause the lights to flicker.
 Perhaps there is a wire that isn’t fully connected or poor splicing was performed which would manifest itself any time a motorcyclist went over any sort of bump.

-Is It Legal?
+Is This Legal?

 The next biggest question most people have about motorcycle flashing lights is whether or not it’s legal.
 It can sometimes be distracting for other drivers, so many people assume it isn’t.
+Having installed a modulator on one of my motorcycles, a 1981 CB750, I can confidently report the legality of it all.

-In actuality, as long as the motorcyclist is correctly using the light modulator on their motorcycle, it’s completely legal in all 50 states in the U.S. In fact, it’s a federal law in which state laws cannot supersede.
+In actuality, as long as the motorcyclist is correctly using the light modulator on their motorcycle, it’s completely legal in all 50 states in the U.S. In fact, it’s a federal law that state laws cannot supersede.
 United States law recognizes how susceptible motorcyclists are and encourage bikers to use subtle but effective ways to get them more noticed on the road.

 There are still laws that need to be heeded if a motorcyclist is going to install a modulator on their motorcycle.
 First and foremost, they need to install a modulator that is government certified and can’t simply make their own modification.

-The headlights of the motorcycle need to be positioned in a way that is somewhat facing down and not gazing straight at the oncoming traffic.
+The headlights of the motorcycle needs to be positioned in a way that is somewhat facing down and not gazing straight at the oncoming traffic.
 Having the wrong position of the headlight could lead to a ticket or fine since that’s extremely distracting for those who pass them.

 Flashing lights are also not permitted during the night.
 Government approved modulators for motorcycle headlights will already have a sensor on them that will turn off the flashing when it starts getting dark.
 Again, flashing lights during the night can be incredibly distracting for other drivers since modulators alternatively use the high beam and low beam in it’s flashes.